capesstack/capes/README.md

 Want to join the discussion?
 Send a request to join our Slack Workspace to contact [at] capesstack[.]io

+# Swag
+Interested in some CAPES swag?
+Send me a email to contact [at] capesstack[.]io and I'll send you some laptop decals.

+If you're interested in CAPES t-shirts, we parter with TeeSpring for those.
+Feel free to check out [our storefront](https://teespring.com/stores/capesstack).
+We don't make a penny on these - 100% of the profits go to the National Alliance to End Homelessness.

 # Training & Professional Services
 While CAPES is a FOSS project and we'll attempt to support deployment questions via the Issues page, if you need training or PS, please feel free to check out some options over at [Perched](http://perched.io)